Polonium: Occurrence in humans and the biosphere

 Polonium-210 is widespread in the biosphere, including in human tissues, because of its position in the uranium-238 decay chain.
 Natural uranium-238 in the Earth's crust decays through a series of solid radioactive intermediates including radium-226 to the radioactive noble gas radon-222, some of which, during its 3.8-day half-life, diffuses into the atmosphere.
 There it decays through several more steps to polonium-210, much of which, during its 138-day half-life, is washed back down to the Earth's surface, thus entering the biosphere, before finally decaying to stable lead-206.

 As early as the 1920s, French biologist Antoine Lacassagne, using polonium provided by his colleague Marie Curie, showed that the element has a specific pattern of uptake in rabbit tissues, with high concentrations, particularly in liver, kidney, and testes.
 More recent evidence suggests that this behavior results from polonium substituting for its congener sulfur, also in group 16 of the periodic table, in sulfur-containing amino-acids or related molecules and that similar patterns of distribution occur in human tissues.
 Polonium is indeed an element naturally present in all humans, contributing appreciably to natural background dose, with wide geographical and cultural variations, and particularly high levels in arctic residents, for example.

 Tobacco

 Polonium-210 in tobacco contributes to many of the cases of lung cancer worldwide.
 Most of this polonium is derived from lead-210 deposited on tobacco leaves from the atmosphere; the lead-210 is a product of radon-222 gas, much of which appears to originate from the decay of radium-226 from fertilizers applied to the tobacco soils.

 The presence of polonium in tobacco smoke has been known since the early 1960s.
 Some of the world's biggest tobacco firms researched ways to remove the substance—to no avail—over a 40-year period.
 The results were never published.

 Food

 Polonium is found in the food chain, especially in seafood.

-In popular culture

-Polonium poisoning has been used as a plot point on the American daytime television show General Hospital for many years.